stashapp/stash/ui/v2.5/src/docs/en/Scraping.md

 ## Included Scrapers

-Stash has a built in performer `search` scraper for freeones.xxx.
+Stash has a built-in performer `search` scraper for freeones.xxx.

 ## Adding Scrapers